winduum/winduum-docs/docs/blog/index.md

 - `ease-spring` uses the CSS [`linear()` easing function](https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function/linear) to encode a sampled spring-like curve.
 - `ease-emphasized` accelerates quickly and settles smoothly.
 It is also the default timing function for `animation-trigger-enter`.

-Because these curves are ordinary CSS timing functions, they work with transitions, keyframes and scroll-driven animations without an animation runtime:
+Tailwind CSS `ease-*` utilities apply the curve directly to `transition-timing-function` and expose it through `--tw-ease`.
+Keyframe and scroll-driven animations can reuse the same token, but must connect it to `animation-timing-function` explicitly:

 ::: code-group
 ```html [Spring]